ids-cv/Multi-Lingual-Visual-Grounding/French-data/README.md

-## This directory contains the 31k French visual grounding data crowdsourced on Amazon MTurk.
+## This directory contains the 31k French visual grounding data

 We follow the same data split as in Flickr30k Entities.